Offsend/Offsend/docs/cli.md

 ### Shell-gate (opt-in)

-`offsend hook install --target cursor --shell-gate` adds a gate for agent shell commands (Cursor `beforeShellExecution`, Claude `PreToolUse` matcher `Bash`).
+`offsend hook install --target cursor --shell-gate` (same for `claude`) adds a gate for agent shell commands (Cursor `beforeShellExecution`, Claude `PreToolUse` matcher `Bash`).
+Recommended when the agent can run shell — without it, `cat` / `grep` / `sed` on a sensitive file bypass the read-gate entirely.

 The command line is tokenized and checked against the same sensitive-path heuristics as the read-gate (`cat .env`, `cp ~/.ssh/id_rsa …`, `--key-file=prod.key`).
 Findings return **`ask`** — the editor requests user confirmation instead of blocking, which keeps false positives cheap.
-No shell grammar parsing, no file contents read; treat it as defense-in-depth.
+This is useful friction, not an airtight shell sandbox: no shell grammar parsing, no file contents read, and no hard deny.

 Note: Cursor currently enforces only `deny` reliably; `ask` may not pause the command in all versions (known IDE limitation).